It appears that a New York-style pro bono requirement for law students won’t be going national anytime soon.

 “This is too big of an issue not to be attended to by the ABA in a deeper and better way,” said Udell, who is among the advocates for a pro bono requirement.
 “It’s a shame to see what appears to be a reflexive dismissal by the committee of something that is so important, and something that is already changing legal education.”

-The movement to have a pro bono requirement added to the ABA’s accreditation standards is fairly new and grew out of the New York Court of Appeal’s adoption in September of such a rule.
-That rule requires all applicants to the New York bar to complete at least 50 hours of pro bono service.
-That work can include legal representation of people who would otherwise be unable to afford a lawyer, work in the judiciary or state and local government, or work performed as part of a law school clinic (NYLJ, Sept.
-20).
+The movement to have a pro bono requirement added to the ABA’s accreditation standards is fairly new and grew out of the New York State Court of Appeal’s adoption in September of such a rule.
+That rule requires all applicants to the New York State Bar to complete at least 50 hours of pro bono service.
+That work can include legal representation of people who would otherwise be unable to afford a lawyer, work in the judiciary or state and local government, or work performed as part of a law school clinic.

-“The ABA is in a unique position to create uniformity and consistency; otherwise we will end up with a patchwork of various state requirements and law schools will be struggling to create programs that will satisfy all of the new rules,” David Stern, executive director of Equal Justice Works, wrote in a letter to the ABA’s Standards Review Committee.
+“The ABA is in a unique position to create uniformity and consistency; otherwise we will end up with a patchwork of various state requirements and law schools will be struggling to create programs that will satisfy all of the new rules,” wrote Equal Justice Works Executive Director David Stern in a letter to the ABA’s Standards Review Committee.

-Any attempt by the ABA to add a pro bono requirement to its accreditation standards would be controversial, given that the New York rule has received criticism for adding yet another burden on busy, indebted law students, and for making it difficult to ensure they are being properly supervised.
+Any attempt by the ABA to add a pro bono requirement to its accreditation standards would be controversial, given that the New York rule has received a fair amount of criticism for adding yet another burden on busy, indebted law students, and for making it difficult to ensure they are being properly supervised.